 Celebrating its centennial in 2013, Clemson University School of Architecture has a long history of architectural education.
 Today, the School seeks to meet 21st century challenges through pedagogical and technological advances, and to provide design leadership for an expanding global environment.
-With all graduate studios located in the LEED Gold, AIA Award-winning Lee III studio, and full-time, semester-long off-campus study options for one or two semesters in Charleston, SC, Barcelona, and Genoa—as well as summer study programs in China and South America—the School's "Fluid Campus" offers a uniquely rich global education.
+With all graduate studios located in the LEED Gold, AIA Award-winning Lee III studio, and full-time, semester-long off-campus study options for one or two semesters in Charleston, SC, Barcelona, and Genoa, and a summer studio in NYC, the School's "Fluid Campus" offers a uniquely rich global education.

 The School is part of the College of Architecture, Arts and Humanities—along with the departments of Planning, Development, and Preservation, Landscape Architecture, Art, Performing Arts, Construction Science, Philosophy and Religion, Languages, English, Communication Studies, and History.